 Let’s make some Halloween crafts together!
 By following this pattern and tutorial, you can make your own Halloween throw pillow that’s a Boo effect.
 Using a method that involves bleaching and painting through a stencil made of freezer paper.

-Boo… Soon it will be Halloween!!!
-October is the month that packed with the fun of disguise and dress-up to become the iconic character, be it for trick-or-treat and/or for attending Halloween party, I simply love the spooky activities of the Halloween 🙂 This year, I have added another Halloween decoration to my Halloween collection – a Halloween Throw Pillow.
+October is the month that packed with the fun of disguise and dress-up to become the iconic character, be it for trick-or-treat and/or for attending Halloween party, I simply love the spooky activities of the Halloween.
+This year, I have added another Halloween decoration to my Halloween collection – a Halloween Throw Pillow.

 Halloween Throw Pillow is quick and easy to make since it is using bleach stenciling plus painting.
 For your convenience, I have prepared the downloadable and printable stencil pattern, all you need is to print it out on the freezer papers, cut out, stick on with warm iron, bleach, and paint.
 You can use a black cotton dish towel or black pillow cover.

-If you are interested in the Mr. and Mrs. Skeleton next to the Halloween throw pillow, you may find the tutorial in this post.
-You may also find the previous years’ Halloween projects and tutorials, here.
+If you are interested in the Mr. and Mrs. Skeleton dolls sitting next to the Halloween throw pillow, simply click the link to get the free pattern & tutorial.

 Need more inspiration on making a costume for your kids instead of buying them from the shop? you may find them at: How to Make Your Own Halloween Costumes: 9 DIY Halloween Costumes eBook from All Free Sewing.

 - Start crafting and share your completed handmade on Facebook and/or Instagram.
 Remember to tag us, @craftpassion, so that we are able to see them.